AnatomiX, an Anatomy-Aware Grounded Multimodal Large Language Model for Chest X-Ray Interpretation: Experiments

-AnatomiX is trained on a diverse set of nine CXR-related tasks, spanning four categories: image understanding, grounding, report generation, and visual question answering (VQA), as illustrated in Fig.~\ref{fig:fig_dataset_tasks}.
-The details of each task are provided in the supplementary material section S3.
+\textbf{Radiology Tasks:} AnatomiX is trained on a diverse set of nine CXR-related tasks, spanning four categories: image understanding, grounding, report generation, and visual question answering (VQA), as illustrated in Fig.~\ref{fig:fig_dataset_tasks}.
+Details are provided in the supp. material section S4. \\